 -glass measuring cup and spoon

--essential oil or fragrance oil of your choice
+–essential oil of your choice

 Step 1: Cut up your white soap into approximately 1″ chunks (I used 3-4 cups to make 6 soap popsicles) and place in a microwave-safe bowl or measuring cup.
 Microwave on high for 30 seconds-1 minute or until your soap just starts to bubble on the sides.
 Stir to fully melt all the soap base and then add 1 tablespoon of seeds and a few drops of your essential oil or fragrance oil.
 The seeds do double duty as an exfoliant and help the soap popsicles look like real dragon fruit.